 Technology review (i.e., 904 B/P, R-905P, R-906P or R-907P) and simulator refresher (i.e., R-704 B/P, R-705P, R-706P or R-707P) are both required every 3-year training cycle.
 When taking the refresher courses, it is also recommended that the simulator and technology review courses be scheduled as close together as possible.
 It is recommended that refresher training for SRAs be alternated between PWR and BWR technologies.

-a professional meeting at least once during the 3-year training cycle.
+Complete P-501, Advanced Risk Assessment Concepts course in TMS or attend a professional meeting at least once during the 3-year training cycle.
 The meeting may be either NRC or industry sponsored and should address PRA applications or specific aspects of PRA (e.g., human reliability assessment, Common Cause failure analysis, fault tree/event tree modeling, risk communications, etc.,) that are of interest to the SRA and important for continued development in the SRA’s understanding of risk technology.

 Complete a site access refresher training course once every 5 years at a licensee facility or by completing course H-101S in TMS.

 Other training needs should be evaluated based on the needs of the individual.
-For example, although a qualified SRA ha previously received training on SAPHIRE, it may be appropriate to retake the course the SAPHIRE code had changed sufficiently to warrant the need for additional training.
+For example, although a qualified SRA may have previously received training on SAPHIRE, it may be appropriate to retake the course if the SAPHIRE code had changed sufficiently to warrant the need for additional training.
+Similarly, if the qualifications of a qualified SRA have lapsed, conducting a detailed risk evaluation under the instruction of a qualified SRA may be a suitable approach to meet the professional refresher training meeting requirement outlined in this section when attempting reestablish the individual’s qualifications.

 Appendix C10, Operator Licensing Examiner